 Categories

 Personal

 I love aphorisms.
-Below are aphorisms I have written to help express the values of the quadrune mind model of spiritual consciousness.
-Aphorisms that originally appeared in blog posts are hyperlinked to their respective post.
-I have also used aphorisms with the “30 Habits of the Human Mind” to describe characteristics of human consciousness in […]
+Below are aphorisms I have written to help express the values of the quadrune mind model of human nature, which is a secular model of spiritual consciousness.
+Aphorisms that originally appeared in essays are hyperlinked to their respective post.
+I have also used aphorisms with the “30 Habits of the Human Mind” […]

+Categories